mozrest/api-doc-rp/source/index.html.md

 {
   "entity": "booking",
   "entity_id": "60e5a3ed409541da3650bd90",
-  "action": "canceled"
+  "action": "canceled",
+  "data": {
+    "id": "60e890aca5f07b6ee5b950b1",
+    "venueId": "60e890aca5f07b6ee5b950b1",
+    "partySize": 4,
+    "status": "canceled",
+    "date": "2021-11-06T12:00:00+02:00",
+    "notes": "I'm alergic to peanuts",
+    "cancelActor": "restaurant",
+    "cancelReason": "Canceled due internal issues",
+    "contact": {
+      "id": "60e890aca5f07b6ee5b950b1",
+      "firstname": "John",a
+      "lastname": "Doe",
+      "email": "john.doe@gmail.com",
+      "telephone": "44344223322",
+      "locale": "en",
+      "address": {
+          "country": "GB",
+          "city": "London",
+          "region": "London",
+          "address": "Picadilly Sq.
+15",
+          "postalCode": "W1J 9LL"
+      },
+      "optInConsent": true
     }
+  }
+}
 ```

 Mozrest provides a feature to subscribe to a webhook system to be notified when any relevant information affecting your bookings has an update.
-Mozrest will send a notification to the given endpoint providing the entity that have been modified.
+Mozrest will send a notification to the given endpoint providing the entity that have been modified, the action and the full object mofified on a data parameter.

 <aside class="success">
 On the onboarding process, you will provide the Mozrest team with the endpoint you wish to be notified.